 Not all COVID-19 related deaths will require an inquest

-COVID-19 as a ‘naturally occurring’ cause of death (or contributory cause) is not alone a reason to refer a death to a coroner under the Coroners and Justice Act 2009.
+Under the Coroners and Justice Act 2009, COVID-19, as a ‘naturally occurring’ cause of death (or contributory cause), is not alone a reason to refer a death to a coroner.

 For frontline workers who have lost their lives, an inquest will be required where it can be shown that they contracted the virus because of their employment.
-For these individuals Coroners should adopt a broad approach and should look at all the circumstances, with a suspicion that COVID-19 was contracted during the course of employment providing sufficient grounds5 for an inquest.
+For these individuals, coroners should adopt a broad approach and look at all the circumstances.

 The State’s obligation to protect life under Article 2 of the European Convention on Human Rights (ECHR)

 Article 2 protects the ‘right to life’.
-It requires the state to take reasonable steps to protect life in circumstances where there is a real and immediate risk of death as well as setting up safe systems to protect life.
+It requires the state to take reasonable steps to protect life in circumstances where there is a real and immediate risk of death, setting up safe systems to help do this.

 The investigative duty and Chief Coroner’s Guidance on COVID-19 deaths

-However it is fair to say there is debate about the appropriate scope of any inquest into COVID19-related deaths, which has been fuelled in part by guidance from the Chief Coroner himself.
+However, it is fair to say there is debate about the appropriate scope of any inquest into COVID-related deaths.
+These arguments have been fuelled, in part, by guidance from the Chief Coroner himself.

-One can foresee situations where representatives of the care homes and other state parties will seek to persuade coroners to close down the avenues for investigation whilst representatives of families will seek to persuade coroners to open inquests and to investigate the wider circumstances.
-Arguments about whether article 2 is engaged are likely to be complex.
-There will be additional complexity in relation to privately run care homes as to the extent to the alleged failing is one which engages article 2 including whether it is arguable that any failing is by the ‘state’.
+It is possible that situations where representatives of the care homes and other state parties will seek to persuade coroners to close down the avenues for investigation.
+At the same time, representatives of families may look to persuade coroners to open inquests and investigate the wider circumstances.

 Inquests vs Public Inquiry